 There is a lot that goes into the price of a new mattress, and Breus fully believes that you get what you pay for.
 A high-quality mattress will typically cost somewhere between $1,500-$3,000.
 While steep, a bed should probably last you anywhere from seven to 10 years, and if you spend $3,000, in 10 years you will have spent around $1 a night.

 When pricing a mattress, Breus says it starts with the retailer, which likely marks it up 50 percent to sell it to you.
 About another 10 percent of that price is wholesale mark up, half of what is left is labor costs and another half is materials.
 So, if you are looking at a $1,000 bed, that is around $250 of materials that went into making it.
 “I would argue that anything below $1,000 is likely not very good,” he adds.

 That being said, mattresses purchased online can range from $500-$1,000 — this is likely due to less markup.
 Breus says you should do the same math on retailer margin, labor and materials.

 Regardless of where it was purchased, most mattresses will last you seven to 10 years, but your body is the telltale sign that it is time to replace.
 “If you’re waking up more than two days a week being stiff and sore, that’s your body telling you.
 Your body will wear out quicker than your mattress will,” he says.
-Other things to consider: how your body changes over time, like gaining or losing weight, levels of fitness, pregnancies, and conditions like back pain or neck pain.
-Bottomline: if your mattress just isn’t providing the same level of support and comfort, it is time for a change.
+Other things to consider: how your body changes over time, like gaining or losing weight, levels of fitness, pregnancies and conditions like back pain or neck pain.
+The bottom line: If your mattress just is not providing the same level of support and comfort, it is time for a change.

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.